faviasono/cookiecutter-data-science/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project: it will be used during the creation of the pipeline for AzureML.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
 │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+│   ├── features       <- Scripts to turn raw data into features for modeling │   │   ├── build_features.py
+│   │   └──README.md   <- Describe the preprocessing steps at high-level.
+Add the WHY to the description.
 │   │
 │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
 │   │   ├── predict_model.py
-│   │   └── train_model.py
+│   │   ├── train_model.py
+│   │   └──README.md   <- Describe the molde used at high-level.
+Add the WHY to the description.
 │   │
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py